After Losing Husband, Woman Becomes Advocate for Patient Safety

 While it is a tragedy what happened to Ms. Hereford and her husband (and their young children), unfortunately, medical negligence, also known as medical malpractice, is all too common.
 And it has nothing to do with doctors and nurses not being decent human beings or making simple mistakes or worrying about rising insurance premiums for doctors: health care providers must adhere to the standard of care and when they do not (whether they call it a mistake or something else) and their actions or inactions injure someone, they are negligent.
 And the rising insurance premiums and doctors fleeing states are myths propagated by the insurance industry to justify its continued greed.

 When you or a loved one are injured due to medical negligence, then you need to call an experienced experienced Silver Spring medical malpractice lawyer to advise you of your rights.
 Health care providers need to be held accountable when their negligence causes injury.
 Here at Goldberg Finnegan, we have experienced medical malpractice lawyers (including a registered nurse-attorney) ready to fight for you.
-For more information about medical malpractice/negligence, call us at (888) 213-8140 (we are located in downtown Silver Spring very close to the Metro Station).
+For more information about medical malpractice/negligence, call our personal injury lawyers today at (888) 213-8140 (we are located in downtown Silver Spring very close to the Metro Station).